TD22057/insteon-mqtt/doc/mqtt.md

 Supported: modem, devices

 This commands modifies the all link database on the device to add it as a responder of another device.
-If the two-way flag is set (True is the default), it will also modify the other device database to have an entry as the controller of the first device.
+If the two-way flag is set (true is the default), it will also modify the other device database to have an entry as the controller of the first device.
 The group is an integer (1-255) of the Insteon group number to use for the link.
 The